Arduino Soil Moisture Sensor Tutorial - Complete Wiring Guide & Code

 Automatic Irrigation System using Arduino

-In this project you can learn how you can build your own automatic plant watering system with Arduino, ESP8266, and a Soil Moisture Sensor.
-This project is simple and made with easily available components so the reflecting process is very easy.
+In this project, you can learn how you build your own automatic plant watering system with Arduino, ESP8266, and a Soil Moisture Sensor.
+This project is simple and made with easily available components, so the reflection process is very easy.

 Smart Agriculture Monitoring System

-Build your own IoT based Smart farming system switch Arduino and ESP8266 and other different sensors.
-The objective of this project is to offer assistance to the firmers and show them temperature, humidity, soil moisture, soil temperature and other data parameters.
+Build your own IoT-based Smart farming system, switch Arduino and ESP8266 and other different sensors.
+The objective of this project is to offer assistance to the farmers and show them temperature, humidity, soil moisture, soil temperature and other data parameters.

 Simple Soil Moisture Detector Circuit